swharden/PressureSensor/README.md

-# PressureSensor
+# Pressure Sensor

-Minimal complexity standalone digital pressure sensor
+This project contains design files for a minimal complexity digital pressure sensor.